Questions? info@notaries.com | Live Chat | Login

 No. Once you receive your Notary Commission Certificate in your email, we will create your notary stamp and send it to you within 10 business days.

-No. Your state filing fee is included in the course cost.
+No, the state filing fee is included in our package cost.

 Yes.
 The State of Texas requires all Texas Notaries to hold a $10,000 surety bond.
 This bond serves to protect the public, not the notary, from any mistakes the notary might make.